Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsubsection occt_ocaf_4_3_3 Saving a document

-To save the document, make sure that its parameter StorageFormat() corresponds to one of formats defined in the application, and use method *TDocStd_Application::SaveAs*, for instance:
+To save the document, make sure that its parameter *StorageFormat()* corresponds to one of the formats defined in the application, and use method *TDocStd_Application::SaveAs*, for instance:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 app->SaveAs(doc, "/tmp/example.caf");